 When Upper Deck was producing NFL cards, Exquisite was the go-to brand.
 However, collectors shouldn't overlook their college products as they're still garnering tremendous secondary market attention.
 The 2012 Exquisite Russell Wilson may not be an official rookie card in the traditional sense, but it still demands a ton of respect.
 It comes with an on-card autograph and a patch from a player-worn jersey.

 Contenders has long been a popular set for rookie collectors.
-And that's a huge reason why this is the top-selling Russell Wilson rookie card outside of the National Treasures redemption.
-With so many Russell Wilson rookie autographs coming with stickers and/or redemptions, this card has gotten even more of a boost.
-Although it was a redemption in packs, it is now live.
+And that's a huge reason why this is the top-selling Russell Wilson rookie card outside of National Treasures.
 The card is not numbered, but Panini has confirmed the print run at 550 copies.
-A variation with Wilson in a white jersey is limited to 25 copies.
+A variation with Wilson in a white jersey is limited to only 25 copies.